Crib Goch

 The ridge section

-Note: Crib Goch should not be attempted in adverse weather conditions; ideally it should be undertaken in dry conditions with very little wind (i.e. gusting at less than 30mph; winds over 32 mph are defined as a ‘gale’, which just wouldn’t be safe).
-The Llanberis Mountain Rescue team advise that this route is extremely dangerous and should not be attempted by beginners or novice walkers – accidents are common, and every year people have to be rescued from Crib Goch; sadly almost every year sees fatalities too.
-Dogs should not be taken on this route.
+Note: Crib Goch should not be attempted in adverse weather conditions; ideally it should be undertaken in dry conditions with very little wind (i.e. gusting at well under 30mph; winds over 32 mph are defined as a ‘gale’, which just wouldn’t be safe).
+The Llanberis Mountain Rescue team advise that this route is extremely dangerous and should not be attempted by beginners or novice walkers – accidents are common, and every year people have to be rescued from Crib Goch; many get cragfast – unable to move through fear – and sadly every year sees serious injuries from falls and also fatalities.
+Neither children nor dogs should be taken on this route.

 Carnedd Ugain and Crib Goch, viewed from near the summit